 Communicating with both current and former pupils via social networking sites or via other non-school related mechanisms such as personal e-mails and text messaging can lead to employees being vulnerable to serious allegations concerning the safeguarding of children and young people.

-The Department for Education document 'Guidance for safer working practice for those working with children and young people in education settings (May 2019) states:-
+The Department for Education document 'Guidance for Safer Working Practice for Those Working Wth Children and Young People in Educational Settings' (June 2022) states:- technology) In order to make best use of the many educational and social This means th not seek to communicate/make contact or respond to contact with

-40 Communication with all lines (including the factor) , 12.
-Communication with children (including the use of technology) In order to make best use of the many educational and social benefits of new and emerging technologies, pupils need opportunities to use and explore the digital world.
+In order to make best use of the many educational and social benefits of new and emerging technologies, pupils need opportunities to use and explore the digital world.
 Online risks are posed more by behaviours and values than the technology itself.

+This means that adults should:

+FINALVERSION\V12.0\010623 SCHOOLSHRTEAM

-This means that adults should: • not seek to communicate/make contact or respond to contact with pupils outside of the purposes of their work • not give out their personal details Staff should ensure that they establish safe and responsible online behaviours, working to local and national guidelines and acceptable use policies which detail how new and emerging technologies may be used. use only the equipment and internet services provided by the school or setting, unless school policies state otherwise only use internet-enabled Communication with children both in the 'real' world and through web based and telecommunication interactions should take place within explicit professional boundaries.
-This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chat- rooms, forums, blogs, websites, gaming sites, digital cameras, videos, web-cams and other hand-held devices.
-(Given the ever-changing world of technology it should be noted that this list gives examples only and is not exhaustive.) personal devices in line with school acceptable use policies • follow their school / setting's acceptable use policy and online safety guidance • ensure that their use of technologies could not bring their employer into disrepute • not discuss or share data relating to children/ parents / carers in staff Staff should not request or respond to any personal information from children other than which may be necessary in their professional role.
-They should ensure that their communications are open and transparent and avoid any communication which could be interpreted as 'grooming behaviour' social media groups This means that education settings should: • wherever possible, provide Staff should not give their personal contact details to children for example, e-mail address, home or mobile telephone numbers, details of web-based identities.
+Staff should ensure that they establish safe and responsible online behaviours, working to local and national guidelines and acceptable use policies which detail how new and emerging technologies may be used.

+Communication with children both in the 'real' world and through web based and telecommunication interactions should take place within explicit professional boundaries.
+This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chatrooms, forums, blogs, websites, gaming sites, digital cameras, videos, web-cams and other hand-held devices.
+(Given the ever-changing world of technology it should be noted that this list gives examples only and is not exhaustive.)

+Staff should not request or respond to any personal information from children other than which may be necessary in their professional role.
+They should ensure that their communications are open and transparent and avoid any communication which could be interpreted as 'grooming behaviour'

+Staff should not give their personal contact details to children for example, e-mail address, home or mobile telephone numbers, details of web-based identities.
 If children locate these by any other means and attempt to contact or correspond with the staff member, the adult should not respond and must report the matter to their manager.
-The child should be firmly and politely informed that this is not acceptable. school devices such as cameras and mobile phones rather than expecting staff to use their own (e.g. on school trips) Staff should, in any communication with children, also follow the guidance in section 7 'Standards of Behaviour'.
+The child should be firmly and politely informed that this is not acceptable.

+Staff should, in any communication with children, also follow the guidance in section 7 'Standards of Behaviour'.

 Staff should adhere to their establishment's policies, including those with regard to communication with parents and carers and the information they share when using the internet.

+pupils outside of the purposes of their work

+- not give out their personal details - use only the equipment and internet services provided by the school or setting, unless school policies state otherwise - only use internet-enabled personal devices in line with school acceptable use policies - follow their school / setting's acceptable use policy and online safety guidance - ensure that their use of technologies could not bring their employer into disrepute - not discuss or share data relating to children/ parents / carers in staff social media groups wherever possible, provide school devices such as cameras and mobile phones rather than expecting staff to use their own (e.g. on school trips)

+This means that education settings should: